-The requirements for eligibility to write the CCNE Exam are as follows: - 1.
-The candidate must be a registered nurse with a current licence in their province or territory. - 2.
-The candidate must hold, at minimum, a master's degree OR have successfully completed the Canadian Nurse Educator Certification Program, offered by CASN. - Equivalent work and teaching experience will be considered in lieu of a graduate degree. - 3.
-The candidate must have a minimum of three years of teaching experience in an academic nursing setting OR successfully completed the Canadian Nurse Educator Certification Program. - 4.
-The candidate must have completed professional development courses or a specialized master's degree related to nursing education.
-NB: Completion of the Canadian Nurse Educator Certification Program satisfies this requirement. - 5.
-The candidate must pay the exam fees.
+- 1. The candidate must be a registered nurse with a current licence in their province or territory - 2.
+The candidate must hold, at minimum, a master's degree - 3.
+The candidate must have a minimum of three years of teaching experience in an academic nursing setting - 4.
+The candidate must have completed professional development courses or a specialized master's degree related to nursing education